top of page

 • Clearer ownership

-The system begins doing the work leaders were previously carrying.
+The system begins holding what leaders were previously carrying.

 iStock-2177069375.jpg